Afinitor: 7 things you should know

 - Afinitor suppresses the immune system and may increase a person's risk of bacterial, fungal, viral, or protozoal infections, including infections with opportunistic pathogens.
 Test for hepatitis B before Afinitor administration.

-- Has been associated with renal failure (including acute renal failure), some cases were fatal.
+- Has been associated with renal failure (including acute renal failure), and some cases were fatal.
 Elevations of serum creatinine and proteinuria have been reported and renal function should be monitored before starting Afinitor and 6-12 months thereafter.

 - Severe hypersensitivity reactions have been reported with Afinitor/, including anaphylaxis, dyspnea, flushing, chest pain, and angioedema.
 Permanently discontinue Afinitor if hypersensitivity develops.